The Dungeon Master's Dictionary Master List

 Want to torment your players with some genuine medieval terminology?
 Here's a list of the coolest words we've encountered.

-Adumbrated Arms: (noun, heraldry) a blackened or silhouetted shame on a coat-of-arms, indicating lost honor or pedigree.
+Adumbrated Arms: (noun, heraldry) a blackened shape or outlined shape on a coat-of-arms, indicating lost honor or pedigree.
 Perfect for a quest to restore honor and capture the Avatar, or whatever your D&D equivalent is.

 Beot: (noun, Old English) a boast or brag.
 A beot was a proclamation given before battle or deed, telling one's audience (your troops and the enemy's) just exactly how you will kill them.
 Individuals may be named as targets, or specific feats, such as slaying 100 men, or only using a particular sword or none at all.